 Near-Critical Activity.
 An activity that has low total float.

-Order of Magnitude Estimate: An initial, broad estimate with a broad accuracy range (the PMBOK defines it as +/-50%, however much of the industry defines it as within +75% to -25% accuracy).
+Order of Magnitude Estimate: An initial, broad estimate with a broad accuracy range (the PMBOK defines it as +/-50%, but much of the industry defines it as +75% to -25% accuracy).

-Overall Change Control: This is the work of performing the project change management activities.
+Integrated Change Control: This is the work of performing the project change management activities.
 The changes often occur at unexpected time and require time to properly manage and integrate.
-See section 4.6 of the PMBOK.

 Product Breakdown Structure (PBS): A hierarchy of deliverable products which are required to be produced on the project.
 It forms the base document from which the execution strategy and product-based work breakdown structure may be derived.
 It provides a guide for configuration control documentation.